luveshsadhwani/gcal-todoist-gas/README.md

 2. Search for any existing todoist task for that event (via event id)
 3. Update todoist app via todoist API
 4. Upsert document that links event_id to todoist task_id

+## Learnings:
+1. For easier debugging, since this is functional programming, log the function name followed by the output.